algolia/docsearch/docs/src/crawler-overview.md

 ## How?

 The DocSearch scraper is written in python and heavily based on the [Scrapy][1] framework.
-It will crawl all pages of your website and extract content from the HTML structure to populate an Algolia index.
+It will scrap all pages of your website and extract content from the HTML structure to populate an Algolia index.

 It will automatically follow every internal links to make sure we are not